rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 ## Limitation

 Godzilla-making-addiction.
 Little godzilla is a mere mortal after all.
 Sometimes, godzilla is rejected from CVPR/ECCV because he cannot surpass SOTA.
 Little godzilla is also not that robust: he should be tested extensively in the real world.
 And for now, poor godzilla only does image-classification.
 That's not a "real" computer vision task.
 Godzilla needs to do dense tasks, reasoning and alignment also.
+And dont even get us started on the hard problem of consciousness.
+Is it really hard?
+Alas, only time will tell lol.

 ## References
  <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->